 It only takes a single misplaced character in a link to send users to a page that doesn’t exist.
 These errors can appear in menus, buttons, footers, or even theme files.

 Solution: Use a link checker plugin or an SEO crawler like Screaming Frog to scan your site for broken internal links.
+Fix them at the source rather than relying on redirects.

 4. Custom Post Types Without Rewrite Rules

-If you’re using a custom post type (e.g. portfolios, testimonials) and it’s not registered with the proper 'rewrite' => true
+If you are using a custom post type (e.g. portfolios, testimonials) and it is not registered with the proper 'rewrite' => true argument in register_post_type(), you may get 404s when accessing those pages.

 Solution: Ensure that your custom post types are registered correctly and flush rewrite rules (just like in scenario #1).
+This also applies to custom taxonomies.

 5. Conflicts with Plugins or Themes

-Some plugins-especially ones that deal with SEO, multilingual content, or redirects-can interfere with WordPress rewrite rules or URL handling, resulting in unexpected 404s.
+Some plugins – especially ones that deal with SEO, multilingual content, or redirects – can interfere with WordPress rewrite rules or URL handling, resulting in unexpected 404s.

 6. Caching Issues